usnistgov/hedgehog-Tutorials/tutorials/y_profiling.md

     - hh::StructureOptions::THREADING: Present all the nodes in a group with different nodes.
     - hh::StructureOptions::QUEUE: Present extra information on the queue (number of elements in the queue / maximum queue size during the execution).
     - hh::StructureOptions::ALL: Combination of hh::StructureOptions::THREADING and hh::StructureOptions::QUEUE.
+  - Input options: Shows if the metrics are presented per input type or with all the input types gathered
+    - hh::InputOptions::GATHERED: Present the execution time for all input type gathered
+    - hh::InputOptions::SEPARATED: Shows the time per input type
   - debugOption: Add information for debugging purpose.
 It could be:
     - hh::DebugOptions::NONE: Default presentation, no extra information added.
     - hh::DebugOptions::ALL: Shows debug information such as pointer addresses for nodes and edges.